timtnleeProject/vuejs-clipper/README.md

 * It's based on [**vue-rx**](https://github.com/vuejs/vue-rx).
 * Use vuejs-clipper plugin also add **vue-rx** plugin to vue.
 * Components are responsive base on **width** instead of height, see [Component Layout](https://github.com/timtnleeProject/vuejs-clipper/wiki/Component-layout).
-* You can clip your own images (local uploaded images or images served on your site), but you cannot clip a cross-origin image.
+* You can clip your own images (local uploaded images or images served on your site), but you cannot clip a cross-origin image unless the image server set the CORS headers.
 * Components' **input** is an image URL, **output** is a canvas element, they only help you clip images to canvas, you need to handle other things like *transform file input to image URL* or *transform output canvas to image* by yourself.

 ## Installation